The Basic Astronomical Telescope Mounting Designs

 copy machine to adjust the size.

-catalogs, and provides a periodically updating coordinate table for the objects
+provides a periodically updating coordinate table for the objects visible in

-visible in your location, with their current pointing angles for either
+your location, with their current pointing angles for either altazimuth or

-altazimuth or equatorial type mounts.
-It might really save you time in finding
+Caldwell, and the Herschel 400.
+It might really save you time in

 telescope.
 I use it with my Android smart phone and its web browser.